-EXCELLENT: Shall represent an outstanding performance.
+EXCELLENT:Shall represent an outstanding performance.
 (The number of excellent ratings given shall not be limited by the number qualifying for state competition.
-Qualification for state competition is determined by the ranking provided the manager by the judge and not whether or not the performance received an excellent rating.)

-SUPERIOR: Shall represent a performance that is outstanding in many but not all respects.
+Qualification for state competition is determined by the ranking provided the manager by the judge and not whether or not the performance received an excellent rating.)SUPERIOR:Shall represent a performance that is outstanding in many but not all respects.

-GOOD: Shall represent a good performance that may be above average in some respects and below average in others, but not outstanding in any respect.
+GOOD:Shall represent a good performance that no distanding in many but not all respects.GOOD:Shall represent a good performance that may be above average in some respects and below average in others, but not outstanding in any respect.